Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Lower initial repayments, freeing up cash for other goals or investments

-• Useful for property investors looking to maximise tax-deductible interest
+• Useful for property investors maximising tax-deductible interest

-• Flexible strategy during periods of financial uncertainty (e.g., maternity leave, business setup)
+• Flexible during periods of financial uncertainty, such as maternity leave or business setup

-• The loan balance doesn't reduce during the interest-only period
+• Loan balance doesn't reduce during the IO period

-• Repayment shock once the loan switches to principal and interest
+• Repayment shock when the loan switches to P&I

-• Higher total interest over the life of the loan
+• Higher total interest across the life of the loan

-• It can be harder to refinance later, especially if property values decline
+• Harder to refinance later, especially if property values decline

-There's no one-size-fits-all answer when it comes to principal and interest vs interest only.
-The right choice depends on your lifestyle, investment goals, and how long you plan to hold the property.
+There's no one-size-fits-all answer when deciding between principal and interest vs interest only.
+The right choice depends on your lifestyle, goals, and how long you plan to hold the property.

 • You want to build equity and pay down your home loan steadily